vadimgierko/issue-tracker/README.md

 And also I want to exercise in TypeScript and... try out my new template app ;-)

+## Database structure

+The app's data is stored in Firebase Firestore database.

+The database is structured as follows: ...

 ## Tech Stack

 - React